smallbasic/smallbasic.github.io/_build/reference/624-graphics-window.markdown

 pause
 ```

-### menu(option1, option2...)
+### menu(option1 [, option2, ..., optionN)

-Displays a popup menu.
-The user response is available via INKEY.
+Displays a popup menu with the entries `option1` to `optionN`.
+INKEY will return the number of the selected option starting with `0`.

 ```
 w = window()

 w.menu("option1", "option2", "option3")

 select case asc(inkey)
     case 0
       print "one"
     case 1
       print "two"
     case 2
       print "three"
     case else
       print "unk"
 end select
 ```

 ### message(str)

-Displays a status message at the bottom of the screen.
+Displays a status message `str` at the bottom of the screen.

 ```
 w = window()